Hemochromatosis E83.1

 This section has been translated automatically.

-• Type 1 (classical hemochromatosis): Autosomal recessive mutations of the HFE 1 gene (Hereditary familial hemochromatosis gene 1; gene locus: 6p21.3).
+• Type 1 (classic hemochromatosis): Autosomal recessive inherited mutations of the HFE 1 gene (hereditary familial hemochromatosis gene 1 - mainly C282Y/H63D; gene locus: 6p21.3).
 Prevalence of clinically manifest hemochromatosis in Europe 1:1,000; m:w=10:1 (cause: iron loss via menstruation).

-• Type 3: Autosomal recessive mutations of the transferrin receptor-2 gene (TFR 2 gene; gene locus: 7q22).
+• Type 3: Autosomal recessive inherited mutations of the transferrin receptor 2 gene (TFR 2 gene; gene locus: 7q22).

-• Type 4: Autosomal-dominantly inherited mutations of the SLC11A3 gene (solute carrier family 11 A gene; gene locus: 2q32) with consecutive defect of ferroportin.
+• Type 4: Autosomal dominant inherited mutations of the SLC11A3 gene (solute carrier family 11 A gene; gene locus: 2q32) with consecutive defect of ferroportin.

 Manifestation